Fatoumata Binta Diallo (athlete)

 Fatoumata Binta Diallo (born 6 April 2000) is a Portuguese track and field athlete.
-She is the national record holder over 400 metres hurdles.
+She is the national record holder over 400 metres hurdles and won the bronze medal at the 2026 European Athletics Championships.
 She has also won national titles over 200 metres and 400 metres indoors.
 She competed at the 2024 Olympic Games.

-Career
+Biography

 Junior career

 She participated at the Fatima Portuguese U18 Championships over 200 metres in 2015 and competed the 2015 European Youth Summer Olympic Festival in Tbilisi, Georgia.
 The following year, she won the bronze medal at the Pombal Portuguese Club Championships in the 400 metres.
 She continued her junior career that winter by winning the Faro Regional Winter Championships in 60 metres, 200 metres, and 400 metres.
-She then won the Marinha Grande Portuguese U20 Championships in the 400m.
-Later, she won the 2018 Pombal Portuguese U20 Indoor Championships in the 400m.
-It was not until 2019 that she started competing in hurdles, winning silver at the Portuguese U20 Championships in the 400m hurdles.
+She then won the Marinha Grande Portuguese U20 Championships in the 400 m.
+Later, she won the 2018 Pombal Portuguese U20 Indoor Championships in the 400 m.
+It was not until 2019 that she started competing in hurdles, winning silver at the Portuguese U20 Championships in the 400 m hurdles.
 She was part of the Portuguese 4 × 100 m relay team at the 2019 European Athletics U20 Championships.